 Students may be assigned detention (before school, after school, or on Saturday) as a consequence of their behavior.
-Parents will be contacted, at least one day in advance if a child is assigned detention.
-The parent is responsible for picking the child up if she/he is kept after school.
+Parents will be notified, at least one day in advance if a child is assigned detention.
+The parent is responsible for transportation.